hocuscodus/qed-lang/_tutorial/18-qed-ui.md

 ---
-title: "QED UI"
+title: "UI basics"
 permalink: /tutorial/qed-ui/
 ---

-One more thing on QED classes: they can be visible and interactive.
-In other words, they may implement their own user interface if desired.
-Used together, they can implement a whole GUI app.

-QED classes, with dual nature classes acting as both function and object type, having a return type, using it to generate events, have the required functionality to incorporate UI encodings.

-This section explains how to code a UI in QED classes, using a different, better adapted syntax, more akin to markup languages such as HTML.
+Starting with this section, we'll explain how to code a UI in QED.

+QED has a built-in mechanism that greatly facilitates the encoding of user interfaces.
+To achieve such power, besides the C-like syntax used for business logic, QED implements a different but simple, complementary syntax for UI encoding.

+This alternative syntax, better adapted for UI design, is more akin to markup languages such as HTML so while it is different, it won't sound like an alien dialect.
+In fact, it will rather look familiar in many aspects.
+It works hand in hand with the business logic syntax and the internal event handling system to truly enhance the GUI development process.

+This section first and foremost describes the new syntax.